Imperial German plans for the invasion of the United States

 Imperial German plans for the invasion of the United States were ordered by staff officers from 1897 to 1903 as training exercises in planning for war.
-The hypothetical operation was supposed to force the US to bargain from a weak position and to sever its growing economic and political connections in the Pacific Ocean, the Caribbean, and South America so that German influence could increase there.
+The hypothetical operation was supposed to force the U.S. to bargain from a weak position and to sever its growing economic and political connections in the Pacific Ocean, the Caribbean, and South America so that German influence could increase there.
 Junior officers made various plans, but none were seriously considered and the project was dropped in 1906.

-The first plan was made in the winter of 1897–1898, by Lieutenant Eberhard von Mantey, and targeted mainly American naval bases in Hampton Roads to reduce and constrain the US Navy and threaten Washington, D.C.
+The first plan was made in the winter of 1897 and 1898, by Lieutenant Eberhard von Mantey, and targeted mainly American naval bases in Hampton Roads to reduce and constrain the US Navy and threaten Washington, D.C.

-In March 1899, after significant gains made by the US in the Spanish–American War, the plan was altered to focus on a land invasion of New York City and Boston.
+In March 1899, after significant gains made by the U.S. in the Spanish–American War, the plan was altered to focus on a land invasion of New York City and Boston.
 In August 1901, Lieutenant Hubert von Rebeur-Paschwitz spied on the target areas and reported back.